9 Family Activities for Summer Weekends

 Take advantage of summer vacation and enjoy these family activities for summer weekends!
 Summer is a perfect time to take a trip, play outside, try a science experiment, or begin a new family tradition.
 Whether you have a pre-school kid or an elementary school child on summer break, these family fun activities will inspire creativity and feed curiosity.
 This children’s summer activity list has summer fun for all ages and won’t break your budget.
 Enjoy summer by spending quality time together and try some of these children’s activities.

 Road trip to a new town and explore!

 This summer activity is perfect for families with kids!
+Surprise your child with a trip and a gift to enjoy on the road, like My U.S.A.
+Road Trip personalized book!
+Your child will love reading a storybook featuring their name and photo, as they explore all fifty states.
+Personalized children’s books are perfect for road trip adventures because they can be read in the car or during breaks at a new place!
 Visit a city you’ve never been—maybe one or two hours away.
 Book a room at the hotel and explore!
 Small towns can offer diverse new restaurants, old buildings and monuments, scenic walks, and summer festivals.
 This little family adventure won’t take long but packs a ton of family fun!